Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We compare the previously chosen lengthscales by comparing their accuracies in absolute percent: a value of $5$ indicates that $a$ classified $95$\% and $b$ $90$\% of adversarial examples correctly, leading to a difference of $5$ percent.
-In general, a value above zero in the plot signifies that the shorter lengthscale classified more data correctly (e.g., recovered the correct class before changing the original, benign sample).
-Analogously, below zero, a longer lengthscale (flat curvature) performed better.
+We compare how well the previously chosen lengthscales recover the correct class when facing adversarial examples.
+In our plots, a value above zero denotes that the shorter lengthscale classified more data correctly, where the numbers are difference in absolute percent.
+Below zero, a longer lengthscale (flat curvature) performed better.